 “Everyone is guilty of an indictable offense and liable to two years imprisonment who knowingly, without lawful excuse of justification, offers to sell, advertises, publishes an advertisement of or has for sale or disposal of any medicine, drug or article intended or represented as a means of preventing conception.”
 (Section 179 of the 1892 Canadian Criminal Code)”

-The societal acceptance of birth control did not receive traction until after WWII.
+Societal acceptance of birth control did not receive traction for another thirty plus years.
 In 1969 the Canadian Medical Association stated:

 “Family planning has beneficial effects on the health and well being of family groups; that many Canadians practice family planning in a manner consistent with their personal religious, moral and ethical standards; and that many families of the lower socio-economic group who would benefit most from such planning lack information or the means to obtain this information.
 It therefore is resolved that CPHA endorse, in accordance with the law, the development and provision of family planning programs for all those who need them.”
 (CPHA Resolution, 1969)

-In 1969, Section 179 of the 1892 Canadian Criminal Code was removed, giving Canadians the legal right to help protect themselves from sexually transmitted infections and preventing unwanted pregnancies.
+In 1969, Section 179 of the 1892 Canadian Criminal Code was removed, giving Canadians the legal right to both help protect themselves from sexually transmitted infections and preventing unwanted pregnancies.
+It is quite amazing when we realize it has only been just over fifty years that it wasn’t illegal to buy condoms!

 History of Common Birth Control Methods